A cramp is a painful involuntary muscle contraction. Although leg cramp goes away naturally, they can damage the muscle and make them sore and tender.

 - Once your bout of hamstring cramp has passed, the muscle may be tender, sore or even have suffered a rupture (hamstring strain).

-What causes cramp?
-Although the exact cause of cramp has not yet been successfully determined there are thought to be a number of possible causes including:
+What causes cramps?
+Although the exact cause of cramps has not yet been successfully determined there are thought to be a number of possible causes:

 - Dehydration (not taking on enough water, especially in hot conditions).

 - Low potassium or sodium (salt) levels.